 Supercar acceleration, practical interior, cutting-edge infotainment

 Synthetic steering feel, 6,800 redline, styling awkward from some angles

 What is it?

 One of the world’s fastest SUVs.
 The Lamborghini Urus is what happens when the maker of the planet’s most outlandish supercars turns its hand to a large five-door family car with proper ground clearance and off-road ability.
 On paper it’s a clash of purposes, in reality it’s a mouth-watering prospect.

-The Urus arrives surfing on the wave of an SUV explosion.
-Bentley has taken off-road luxury to a new level, the £300k Rolls Royce Cullinan is just around the corner, Jeep is busy shoving Hellcat engines into the Grand Cherokee and even Ferrari is exploring its options.
-But, for now at least, the Urus stands alone as the world’s first and only true Super SUV.
-Let’s hope it can live up to the billing.
+The Urus arrived surfing on the wave of an explosion in the SUV segment.
+Bentley has taken off-road luxury to a new level with the Bentayga, the £300k Rolls-Royce Cullinan exists, Jeep is busy shoving Hellcat engines into the Grand Cherokee and even Ferrari has the Purosangue.
+Aston Martin has thrown its DBX into the ring too.

 However, the Urus stands alone as a pioneer of the Super SUV genre, and now has the even faster, more expensive Performante if you want even more of that supercar on stilts feeling.